sirdaniel711/newspaper-project/README.md

 # Newspaper Webpage Project

-This is a simple newspaper web page project for Intro to Web Development course.
+This is a simple newspaper web page project for the Frontend Masters course [Intro to Web Development](https://bthold.github.io/intro-to-web-dev-v2/).

 **[Try it here](http://sirdaniel711.github.io/newspaper-project/)**